MeVisLab/examples/mevislab.github.io/content/tutorials/basicmechanisms/macromodules/pythondebugger.md

 ![Variables/Watches panel](images/tutorials/basicmechanics/Debug7a.png "Variables/Watches panel")

 ## Conditions for Breakpoints
 You can also define conditions for your breakpoints.
 Remove breakpoint in line 180 and set a new one in line 181.
-In case you only want to stop the execution of your script if a specific condition is met, right click {{< mousebutton "right" >}} on your breakpoint and select {{< menuitem "Set Condition for Breakpoint" >}}.
+In the case you only want to stop the execution of your script if a specific condition is met, right click {{< mousebutton "right" >}} on your breakpoint and select {{< menuitem "Set Condition for Breakpoint" >}}.
 A dialog opens where you can define your condition.
 Enter **item.text(1) == 'SOPClassUID'** as condition.

 ![Conditions for Breakpoints](images/tutorials/basicmechanics/Debug8.png "Conditions for Breakpoints")